The Peacock Dress

 Kedleston Hall, Derbyshire (Accredited Museum)

 Lady Mary Curzon became Vicereine of India upon on her husband’s appointment as Viceroy in 1898.
-She recorded her experience of India in diaries and countless letters, a life revolving around a calendar of events staged to exult the British Empire and maintain its authority.
-Despite frequent ill-health, Lady Curzon was the public face of the Viceroyalty, and fashion played a central role in her own identity politics and performance of empire.
-The Peacock Dress, arguably one of the greatest examples of colonial ‘power dressing’, was worn by Lady Curzon at the 1903 Delhi Durbar Coronation Ball.
+She recorded her experience of India in diaries and countless letters, a life revolving around a calendar of social events staged to symbolise the authority of the British Empire.
+Despite frequent ill-health, Lady Curzon was the public face of the Viceroyalty and her life was scrutinised and reported on by the press.
+She had a keen interest in fashion and was aware of the importance of her appearance as the wife of a political figure.
+Known for her preference of combining Indian textiles with European fashion styles, Lady Curzon wore this gown, known as Peacock Dress, at the 1903 Delhi Durbar Coronation Ball.
 The Ball was the pinnacle of two weeks of events marking the succession of Edward VII and Queen Alexandra as Emperor and Empress of India.
 It was held in the Diwan-I-Khas at the Red Fort, Delhi, the historic residence of the Mughal Emperors.
 Lady Curzon’s dress deliberately referred to – or, as the historian Nicola J. Thomas writes, ‘replaced’ – the Peacock Throne which had originally stood in the Diwan-I-Khas (Thomas 2007, p.
 392).
 This dazzling jewelled throne, now lost, was made for Shah Jahan in the early 17th century but was looted during the Persian invasion of Nader Shah in 1739.
-A replica throne was destroyed in 1857 when the British plundered the Red Fort and commandeered it as a garrison in India’s First War of Independence.
-‘Wearing’ the Peacock Throne in the very room it once stood - the site of a violent colonial suppression - Lady Curzon, Vicereine of India, became a living, breathing embodiment of British imperial supremacy.
+A replica throne was destroyed in 1857 when the British commandeered the Red Fort as a garrison in India’s First War of Independence.
 The gown was made of Zardozi embroidered fabric traditionally used for Mughal court garments.
 It appropriated the peacock image for its pattern, a symbol of great significance in Indian culture and the Hindu religion.
 The use of this motif would have been noted by all who saw it.
 The fabric, perhaps sourced by Lady Mary herself, was shipped to Paris to be made into a dress by the House of Worth.
 Mary was unusual in her choice to wear Indian textiles, and to have many of her clothes made up in India.
 This would not have gone unnoticed in the higher echelons of Indian society, among Maharajas and Maharanis at state functions.
 Other gowns worn by Lady Curzon in India are in the collection of the Fashion Museum, Bath.
-Alice Rylance-Watson 2020

 Commissioned by Lady Mary Curzon and by descent to her daughter Lady Alexandra Metcalfe; offered and accepted in lieu of inheritance tax by HM Government and generously allocated to Kedleston for display in 1997.